 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Corporate Treasurer employees in Czech Republic earn 10% more than their female counterparts.
+Male Corporate Treasurer employees in Czech Republic earn 8% more than their female counterparts on average.

 The term 'Annual Salary Increase' usually refers to the increase in 12 calendar month period, but because it is rarely that people get their salaries reviewed exactly on the one year mark, it is more meaningful to know the frequency and the rate at the time of the increase.

 The annual salary Increase in a calendar year (12 months) can be easily calculated as follows: Annual Salary Increase = Increase Rate x 12 ÷ Increase Frequency